kishan3/web-crawler/README.md

 ## web_crawler.py

     Explaination:
-    This program runs in two ways:

-    This program begins with a url given in sys args while calling the program.
+    This program begins with asking for a url.

     Before starting number of checks are performed such as
-      - Length of sys.argv
-       if 0 or more than one we exit with error.
       - Check if given input is url
       - If not proper url we parse it make it proper.
       - Program is ran which returns list of retrieved links and list of visited